 At the core of the School of Education is the belief that highly effective teachers must be reflective practitioners.
 Education students have countless opportunities for reflection, critical thinking and self-evaluation in their education coursework and field experiences.
 In addition, content knowledge, pedagogical knowledge and caring teaching skills form the foundation of coursework, assignments, demonstrations, research and evaluations.
 Threaded throughout the entire program are the ideals of valuing diversity and embracing technology with the ultimate goal of achieving a professional collegiate teaching license.

 At Bluefield College, students can earn a bachelor’s degree and complete requirements for a Virginia teaching license in four years from a nationally accredited program.
-Bluefield College’s Teacher Education Program, which is designed to prepare competent, caring and qualified teachers who are reflective practitioners, was awarded TEAC accreditation by the Inquiry Brief Commission of the Council for the Accreditation of Educator Preparation (CAEP) for a period of seven years, from December 11, 2009 to December 11, 2016.
-This accreditation certifies that Bluefield College’s Teacher Education Program has provided evidence that their program adheres to TEAC’s quality principles.
+Bluefield College’s Teacher Education Program, which is designed to prepare competent, caring and qualified teachers who are reflective practitioners, was awarded TEAC accreditation by the Inquiry Brief Commission of the Council for the Accreditation of Educator Preparation (CAEP) for a period of seven years, from 10/24/2016-12/31/2023.
+The accreditation does not include individual education courses that the EPP offers to P-12 educators for